stagecc/bdc3-website-public/README.md

 Portions of the content on this website will change frequently and often without the knowledge of overseeing bodies, so it is imperative that associated teams, partners, and platforms take part in keeping it up-to-date.

-Please follow the following procedures for requesting changes.
-Once changes have been made, they will be deployed to [staging.biodatacatalyst.nhlbi.nih.gov](staging.biodatacatalyst.nhlbi.nih.gov) for review while the changes converge to their desired final result.
-Once at relevant parties are in agreement to the changes, they will be pulled into the master branch and deployed on a reasonable time schedule.
+Please follow the following procedures for requesting changes to the site.
+Once a change has been made, it will be deployed to [staging.biodatacatalyst.nhlbi.nih.gov](staging.biodatacatalyst.nhlbi.nih.gov) for review.
+Once at relevant parties are in agreement, the change will be pulled into the master branch and deployed to the production site on a reasonable time schedule.

 ### Content Change Requests

 There are a couple efficient ways to request changes on the BioData Catalyst website content.

-1. You may create an [issue](https://github.com/stagecc/bdc3-website-public/issues) with the label: `content`.
+1. Create an [issue](https://github.com/stagecc/bdc3-website-public/issues) with the label `content`.
 Be sure detail specifically what content needs to be changed.

-2. If you are comfortable with the above description of how content data is managed for this webite, feel free to locate and edit the appropriate files ([partners](https://github.com/stagecc/bdc3-website-public/blob/master/src/data/partners.yaml) or [platforms]https://github.com/stagecc/bdc3-website-public/blob/master/src/data/platforms)) and submit a pull request.
+2. If you are comfortable with the above description of how content data is managed for this website, feel free to locate and edit the appropriate files ([partners](https://github.com/stagecc/bdc3-website-public/blob/master/src/data/partners.yaml) or [platforms](https://github.com/stagecc/bdc3-website-public/blob/master/src/data/platforms)) and submit a pull request.

 ### Feature Requests

-Please create an [issue](https://github.com/stagecc/bdc3-website-public/issues) with the label `feature`.
+Additional features require a bit more thgouht and time to implement than content changes, but they still should follow the same procedue: please create an [issue](https://github.com/stagecc/bdc3-website-public/issues) with the label `feature`.

-### Development
+## Development

 If you would like to contribute to the development of this site, feel free to propose changes with pull requests.
 As the `master` branch will always represent the deployed production version of the site, please branch feature branches off this branch.
-The `staging` branch will used to demo new features and will not be a reliable source branch, as it will likely experience forced pushes and rebases while those features converge.
+The `staging` branch will used to demo new features and will not be a reliable source branch, as it will likely experience forced pushes and rebases while those features converge to their final states.

 For local development you will need `node` and the `gatsby-cli`.
-Once you've cloned this repo, execute `gatsby develop` from the project root to spin up the development server which can be accessed on port 8000.
-With live-reloading, you'll be able to see changes as they are made to the source code.
+Once you've cloned this repo, execute `gatsby develop` from the project root to spin up the development server which can be accessed on port 8000 by default.
+With the development server's built-in hot module reloading, you'll be able to see changes as they are made to the source code.

 Before submitting a pull request, please ensure your changes will build successfully.
 To test this execute